karayu/UXDI_FEWD_week/Day_04/09_javascript/slides.md

 ---

-##How Computers ‘Think’
+##How Computers Think

-The short answer is that they don’t think.
+The short answer is that they dont think.

 The slightly longer answer is that while computers don’t think, they act as if they do, by sequentially executing simple instructions.